We are meeting three times a week fall semester 2023! See Schedule for details.

-In addition to regular training, the Shotokan Karate Club offers other activities like going out after class, movies, bowling, parties, and beach trips.
+In addition to regular training, the Shotokan Karate Club offers other activities like outings after class, movies, hiking, parties, and beach trips.
 We have gone kayaking and even sky-diving!
 We travel to optional camps and tournaments, host guest instructors, and have rank tests three times a year.

 Students learn and develop blocking and striking techniques, forms and sparring, with an emphasis on strong basic techniques and body connection.
 Classes include warm-up exercises, kihon (basic techniques), kumite (sparring and partner combinations), and kata (series of blocks and attacks against imaginary opponents.)
 The classes offer cardiovascular and strength training, and benefits include self-defense, confidence, focus, and fitness.
 Frequent repetition is required to progress in any study of martial arts, so students should be able to attend two classes per week.